Beakuency: Meet Bird People in the Hudson Valley!

 MF: So we get to see them in their fanciest attire.

-MS: Or at least in their transitional, on their way to the new attire.
-So if you start seeing wood ducks, right now they may be a bit drab, but you'll start seeing that transition.
-And then you'll start to see the real fancy wood duck.
-But they're south at the moment.
-They're probably in New Jersey having a good time, but we'll probably see wood duck in about another month.
+MS: Or, at least in their transitional, on their way to the new attire.
+If you start seeing Wood Ducks right now, they may be a bit drab, but you’ll start seeing that transition.
+And then you’ll start to see the real, fancy Wood Duck.
+But they’re south at the moment.
+They’re probably in New Jersey having a good time.
+We’ll probably see Wood Ducks in about another month.

 MF: Okay, well, I look forward to that, too.